 Maria del Pilar Saa, OTD, OTR/L

-Dr. Saa is an occupational therapist originally from Colombia, South America who came to the USA in 1997 to pursue her Doctoral Studies in Occupational Therapy.
+D r.
+Saa is an occupational therapist originally from Colombia, South America who came to the USA in 1997 to pursue her Doctoral Studies in Occupational Therapy.
 She graduated with her Doctorate degree from Nova Southeastern University in 2003 and soon after she got her certification in Sensory Integration with the USC and WPS.
-Currently, Dr. Saa is a committee member for the AOTA (American Occupational Therapy Association) Sensory Integration Special Interest Section (AOTA SISIS).
+Currently, Dr. Saa is a committee member of the AOTA (American Occupational Therapy Association) Sensory Integration Special Interest Section (AOTA SISIS).

 During her doctoral studies, Dr. Saa focused her research on sensory integration and the impact of sensory integration dysfunction on children and their families.
-Her line of work has always been in topics related to sensory processing difficulties, as it relates to children’s social skills, behavior and school performance.
-Her goal for treatment is to implement a family centered practice to assist the children and their family in achieving both their personal and familial goals.
+Her line of work has always been on topics related to sensory processing difficulties, as it relates to children’s social skills, behavior, and school performance.
+Her goal for treatment is to implement a family-centered practice to assist the children and their family in achieving both their personal and familial goals.

-Dr. Saa has over 15 years of experience treating children of all abilities and is certified in Sensory Integration, Therapeutic Listening and Interactive Metronome.
-She is an Adjunct Professor for South University and has worked an lectured in different universities in the past.
-Dr. Saa opened her practice InterPlay on 2005 to better serve her clients and develop a unique therapeutic facility in the area.
+Dr. Saa has over 15 years of experience treating children of all abilities and is certified in Sensory Integration, Therapeutic Listening, and Interactive Metronome.
+She is an Adjunct Professor at South University and has worked an lectured in different universities in the past.
+Dr. Saa opened her practice InterPlay in 2005 to better serve her clients and develop a unique therapeutic facility in the area.
 Her successful career is due to her passion, knowledge, hard work and outstanding results.